 A Dividend Oriented Strategy Beats Dollar Cost Averaging In Reverse in Retirement

-Another substantial benefit of the dividend growth strategy over the “living off of the pile” strategy promoted by most of the financial industry is that it is perfect for turning a portfolio into a stream of income during retirement.
+While a low volatility strategy and a dividend oriented strategy are not precisely the same, I believe they are close cousins.
+A substantial benefit of the dividend growth strategy over the “living off of the pile” strategy promoted by most of the financial industry is that it is perfect for turning a portfolio into a stream of income during retirement.

 This solves a major weakness in the mainstream advice to gradually sell off part of your portfolio every year in retirement.
 Dollar cost averaging in reverse destroys value just as dollar cost averaging in the accumulation phase creates value.
 A low risk, dividend growth strategy is simply much more practical in the real world for real people than trying to live off of the pile.